pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmcalloutadd0.md

 Callout drivers do not typically add their callouts to the filter engine.
 In most situations this is handled by a user-mode Windows Filtering Platform management application.

 A callout and filters that specify the callout for the filter's action can be added to the filter engine before a callout driver registers the callout with the filter engine.
 In this situation, filters with an action type of **FWP_ACTION_CALLOUT_TERMINATING** or **FWP_ACTION_CALLOUT_UNKNOWN** are treated as **FWP_ACTION_BLOCK** and filters with an action type of **FWP_ACTION_CALLOUT_INSPECTION** are ignored until the callout is registered with the filter engine.

+**FwpmCalloutAdd0** is a specific version of **FwpmCalloutAdd**.
+See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also